Materials Missing from the Texas State Archives

 Map Number 1760, Map of Jefferson County, 1879.
 Black and white copy is missing.

-Visit the About Our Map Collection page for an overview of our extensive holdings.
+Visit the Map Collection Introduction page for an overview of our extensive holdings.

 If you have knowledge of records from the Supreme Court case files being offered for sale or in a private collection, please contact the Assistant Director for Archives via e-mail or at 512-463-5500.